Four out of top six cancers haunt female population in Pakistan

 -

-Four out of top six cancers haunt female population in PakistanFebruary 05, 2017Print : Islamabad
+Four out of top six cancers haunt female population in PakistanFebruary 05, 2017Print : National

 Breast cancer tops the list and according to estimates, Pakistan has the highest burden of breast cancer in Asia while oral cavity cancer that affects both male and female population is ranked at number two.